motoinsure

 All entries

-Every state except the financial-responsibility outliers requires a rider to carry liability insurance to register and ride [Insurance Information Institute, 2024].
-Liability is the legal floor, and it is the most misunderstood coverage on the policy: it pays the other party after a crash you cause — their medical bills, their vehicle — and it pays nothing toward your own bike or your own injuries.
+Every state except a small group of financial-responsibility outliers requires a rider to carry liability insurance to register and ride [Insurance Information Institute, 2024].
+That is the legal floor — and it is also the most misunderstood coverage on the policy.
+Liability pays the other party after a crash you cause: their medical bills, their vehicle.
+It pays nothing toward your own motorcycle or your own injuries.

 Every coverage type, in plain terms